-The treatment center located at Freedom From Fear, Clinical Managment Consultants Inc, consists of psychiatrists, psychologists, social workers and other licensed mental health professionals with experience treating all of the major anxiety disorders (including generalized anxiety disorder, social anxiety disorder, panic disorder, obsessive-compulsive disorder and post-traumatic stress disorder) as well as depressive illnesses.
+The treatment center located at Freedom From Fear, Clinical Management Consultants Inc, consists of psychiatrists, psychologists, social workers and other licensed mental health professionals with experience treating all of the major anxiety disorders (including generalized anxiety disorder, social anxiety disorder, panic disorder, obsessive-compulsive disorder and post-traumatic stress disorder) as well as depressive illnesses.
 All of the therapists are also well trained in Cognitive Behavioral Therapy.

 If you are interested in treatment, please call 718-351-1717 ext.
 22 to receive information about the fees and insurances that are accepted.

-New ADULT patient evaluations, for those who are 18-years-old and older, are done on a walk-in basis every Tuesday from 2:00PM - 4:00PM and every Thursday from 3:00PM - 5:00PM.
-Please check with your insurance company prior to coming to our office to make sure that your plan with cover your visit.
 We see patients on a first come first serve basis.
 If we are unable to accommodate all patients on a particular day, we will provide you with the necessary paperwork and schedule your evaluation at a later date.

 Children and adolescents under the age of 18 cannot come for a walk-in evaluation.
 For information on treatment for children and adolescents, please CLICK HERE